Justin-DynamicD/rancher_rke_hashitools/README.md

 WHat's more, an RKE deployment uses 3 nodes with manager and worker nodes combined.
 So with a little inspiration and some spare time, I decided to create a Terraform template to perform a complete deployment.

-The Terraform plan assumes a custom image has been made, so an extremely simple packer template was created and placed in `packer\ubunutu.json` for quick provisioning for testing.
+The Terraform plan assumes a custom image has been made, so a packer template was created and placed in `packer/ubunutu.json` for quick provisioning of a server with docker installed and kubernetes repos added.

 ## Requirements